|MS in Criminal Justice||Child Advocacy Certificate|

 Core MSCJ Courses – 15 Credits

 An extensive examination of the criminological theories and empirical research that support and challenge these explanations of criminal behavior; the central concepts and hypotheses of each theory, and the critical criteria for evaluating each theory in terms of its empirical validity.
+Learning Outcomes:

 - To discuss, through description and analysis, the philosophical assumptions of various criminological theories.
 The readings present comprehensive analysis of current theories and represent the policy implications of each.